ADRIELBSAD482/femicide-canada/Background.md

 To study femicide in Canada, the following datasets will be used:
 1. Canadian Femicide Observatory for Justice and Accountability.
 (2023). *Femicide in Canada: National Data*.
 Retrieved from https://www.femicideincanada.ca/ <mark>.
 2. Statistics Canada.
 (2023). *Homicide Survey*.
 Retrieved from https://www.statcan.gc.ca/<mark>.
 3. Missing and Murdered Indigenous Women and Girls (MMIWG) Database.
 (2023). *MMIWG Data*.
-Retrieved from https://www.mmiwg-ffada.ca/ <mark>I don't see any data here, are you sure?</mark>
+Retrieved from https://www.mmiwg-ffada.ca/ <mark>.

 ## References